 You may have noticed that people at Burning Man look like they just popped out of a video game or Mad Max.
 You would feel absolutely bland and boring in your everyday clothes.
-Outfits are the most essential element of self-expression and people allocate serious amounts of time and money for them.
+Outfits are the most essential elements of self-expression and people allocate serious amounts of time and money to dress creatively.

 Finding an outfit – It’s quite easy to find outfits for those who reside in the U.S. There are numerous options available online.
 You can always find unusual pieces at thrift stores as well.